 Q. Can you take out a wall or build a new wall?

-A. Yes, we have an experienced licensed builder who can modify your room to suit your new renovation and we have a structural engineer who can check to see if walls or beams are load bearing.
+A. Yes, we have an experienced licensed builder who can modify your room to suit your new renovation and who can check to see if walls or beams are load bearing.

 Q. Do you renovate bathrooms?

 A. Yes any joinery.
 Kitchens, Bathrooms, Laundries, Studies, Bedrooms, Entertainment Units, Bookshelves, Wardrobes, Walk in robes, Storage Cabinets.

 Q. Do you use environmentally friendly materials?

 A. Yes, where ever we can.
 We are committed to increasing the use of environmentally friendly materials and practices and reducing waste.
 The Australian boards we use are all low formaldehyde emissions, always Ultra Low Emission (EO) where possible and always meeting Australian standards.

 Q. Do you modify or reface (face-lift) existing kitchens?